 Singles’ Day started in Nanjing University in 1993 when four single male students got together on November 11th to discuss ‘how to break free of the loneliness and monotony of single life’.
 This grew in popularity within Nanjing University and by the late 2000s, its spread through social media had made it widely known among Chinese youths.
 Singles’ Day became famous as an online shopping festival when Alibaba took the opportunity to launch “Double 11” deals to boost sales during a holiday lull between China’s Golden Week national holiday in October and Lunar New Year in January/February.

 As these Chinese e-commerce giants expanded into Indonesia, they brought their successful shopping holidays with them.
 Large online marketplaces such as Lazada and Tokopedia have created their own customised version of the 11.11 sale.
-In 2019, iPrice Indonesia found that the average basket size of Indonesians shopping in 11.11 was IDR 319 thousand (USD 23),1 twice the amount of the normal basket size at IDR 157 thousand (USD 11).
+In 2020, Lazada Indonesia noted there was double-digit demand growth in their 11.11 in the country compared to last year despite 2020’s challenges.1

 Alibaba-backed Lazada adapted it by launching its now-signature ‘Online Revolution’ campaign that starts with its 11.11 sale event and ends with its 12.12 ‘Harbolnas’ event on December 12th.
 Harbolnas, Indonesia’s own ‘National Online Shopping Day’, was created by Lazada Indonesia, who collaborated with other e-commerce platforms such as Zalora and Shopee.
 The goal was to encourage Indonesian consumers to shop online with the idea that if all the e-commerce stores collaborate rather than compete, they could accomplish bigger sales results.